Yes, you read that correctly, waterfalls in Texas!

 Pedernales Falls, Pedernales Falls State Park

-Located 1.5 hours north of San Antonio, it is no wonder that this is one of the fabulous state parks near San Antonio.
+Located 1.5 hours north of San Antonio, it is no wonder this is one of the fabulous state parks near San Antonio.

 The falls at Pedernales Falls are not your typical tall waterfalls.
 Instead, these Texas waterfalls are spread across the river.